Elaine-AL/webscrapping-password-protected-website-using-Rselenium/README.md

 # webscrapping-password-protected-website-using-Rselenium
-Webscrapping a password protected website using Rselenium library in R
+Webscrapping a password protected website using Rselenium library in R to extract data in table form.